You may also be interested in Guidelines for the applications for the use of foreign fishing vessels in the Australian Fishing Zone.

 In general, AFMA prefers boats operating in Australian fisheries to be flagged to Australia to ensure Australia has flag state responsibility for the boats that AFMA authorises to fish in Australian waters.
 However, the legislation does not limit AFMA to only declaring Australian-flagged boats.
 AFMA has been prepared to consider applications for foreign flagged boats to be declared “Australian boats” for limited periods of time in circumstances where alternative arrangements are unavailable or not feasible.
 AFMA regards a “limited period of time” as being a specific period of generally less than twelve months duration.
 Longer term or on- going arrangements should use Australian-flagged boats, unless there are special circumstances where it can be clearly identified as being in Australia’s interest.

 Applications to declare a foreign-flagged boat to be an “Australian boat” must be consistent with Australia’s obligations under international agreements and the Commonwealth Government’s Guidelines for applications for the use of Foreign Fishing Vessels in the Australian Fishing Zone.
-These Guidelines are currently under review by the Department of Agriculture and Water Resources.
+These Guidelines are currently under review by the Department of Agriculture.

 A copy of the current guidelines is available on request from AFMA Licensing & Quota Management.
 For enquires contact (02) 6272 5284.